🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Fat reserves

-Medical follow-up and recommendations
+Medical monitoring and recommendations

-Personalized dietary advice
+Personalised dietary advice

-Monitoring unusual symptoms
+Monitoring for unusual symptoms